greedybrain/website_worth/README.md

 # WebsiteWorth

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/website_worth`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Hello to all, this Ruby Gem provides you the means of getting the estimated data about a particular website.
+You will be able to see the estimated revenue and estimated traffic data about that site.
+This Gem should be used for educational or research purposes.
+Enjoy!

 ## Installation